Sunrise Wind: Point of interconnection (POI)

 The Sunrise Wind Project will establish a comprehensive offshore and onshore infrastructure for renewable energy transmission.
 Once the offshore cable reaches the beach, it will run underground along roadways to an onshore converter station on Union Avenue in Holbrook, New York.
 From there, an underground cable will connect to the Holbrook PSEG Long Island Substation, facilitating integration into the existing electrical grid.
 The project will utilize directional boring to install the cable while preserving beach access and minimizing surface disturbance.
 The nearest wind turbines will be located at least 30 miles offshore, making them largely invisible.
 The design of the transmission facilities avoids overhead utility poles to reduce disruption risks, and the project has a potential total capacity of up to 1,034 MW, including 924 MW contracted to NYSERDA.
 Construction for the converter station and related facilities began in Q3 2023, with commissioning expected by Q4 2025.
 Sunrise Wind will use 84 turbines connected to a grid of inter-array cables and an offshore converter station.
 Sunrise connects to the grid through a single 100 mile underwater export cable to Fire Island, New York.

 Offshore facilities

 Offshore facilities, including the installation of up to 94 Wind Turbine Generators (WTGs) at 102 potential positions, will follow.
-The offshore export cables will utilize 230–275 kV HVAC cables and/or 320–525 kV HVDC cables, while the inter-array cables will range from 66–150 kV HVAC.
+The offshore export cables will utilize 230–275 kV HVAC cables and/or 320–525 kV HVDC cables, while the inter-array cables will range from 66 to 150 kV HVAC.
 The total length of inter-array cables is expected to be up to 180 miles (290 km).
 The project will also include one Offshore Converter Station (OCS–DC) and one DC submarine export cable bundle (SRWEC) consisting of two cables located within an up to 104.6-mile (168.4-km) long corridor.
 Piled jackets will be used to install the Offshore Converter stations.